-Enclosure material Polycarbonate with 20 % glass fiber Weight Approx. 1.2 kg Type of protection IP 67 (not suitable for conduit connection)
+Enclosure material Polycarbonate with 20 % glass fiber Weight Approx. 1.2 kg Type of protection IP 67 (not directly suitable for conduit connection) Conduits have to be connected with the flexible CC-Box adapters, or with CC-PM adapters. (see chapter 10 ACCESSORIES AND OPTIONS)

-Test certificates CE
+Test certificates CETLus, CE